moshinreza886/portfolio/README.md

 ## 🔹 2.
 AI Voice Messenger

-WhatsApp-style messaging app with voice-controlled AI system.
+A WhatsApp-inspired real-time messaging application enhanced with a voice-controlled AI system.
+Users can interact with the app using natural voice commands for a hands-free experience.

 ### 🌐 Live Demo
 👉 https://voice-chat-interface--secondgame886.replit.app/chat